styled-components/css-to-react-native/README.md

 ## License

-Licensed under the MIT License, Copyright © 2016 Jacob Parker and Maximilian Stoiber.
+Licensed under the MIT License, Copyright © 2019 Krister Kari, Jacob Parker, and Maximilian Stoiber.

 See [LICENSE.md](./LICENSE.md) for more information.